How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 Hybrid Approaches

-In some products, combining traditional software logic with AI creates the best balance.
+In some products, combining traditional software logic with AI creates the best balance overall.

-This reduces unpredictability while still benefiting from AI capabilities.
+This helps reduce unpredictability while still benefiting from AI capabilities.

 How This Connects to UX and Product Design